 Without knowing it we had become spiritually root bound.
 We desperately needed the living water to flow in our lives once more, to cleanse us and breathe new life into our existence.

-~ The solution was a drastic one — UPROOTING ~
+~ The solution was a drastic one — UPROOTING and replanting ~

 It began with upheaval in almost every aspect of our lives; financially, geographically, and relationally.
 Our entire life, from an earthly standpoint, fell apart.
 We had to walk away from the dream-home we had built, everyone and everything that was familiar, and start over.